 Accordingly, the concept of debt monetisation is a non sequitur.
 Once the overnight rate target is set the central bank should only trade government securities if liquidity changes are required to support this target.
 Given the central bank cannot control the reserves then debt monetisation is strictly impossible.
 Imagine that the central bank traded government securities with the treasury, which then increased government spending.
 The excess reserves would force the central bank to sell the same amount of government securities to the private market or allow the overnight rate to fall to the support level.
 This is not monetisation but rather the central bank simply acting as broker in the context of the logic of the interest rate setting monetary policy.

 Ultimately, private agents may refuse to hold any further stocks of cash or bonds.
 With no debt issuance, the interest rates will fall to the central bank support limit (which may be zero).
 It is then also clear that the private sector at the micro level can only dispense with unwanted cash balances in the absence of government paper by increasing their consumption levels.
-Given the current tax structure, this reduced desire to net save would generate a private expansion and reduce the deficit, eventually restoring the portfolio balance at higher private employment levels and lower the required budget deficit as long as savings desires remain low.
+Given the current tax structure, this reduced desire to net save would generate a private expansion and reduce the deficit, eventually restoring the portfolio balance at higher private employment levels and lower the required fiscal deficit as long as savings desires remain low.
 Clearly, there would be no desire for the government to expand the economy beyond its real limit.
 Whether this generates inflation depends on the ability of the economy to expand real output to meet rising nominal demand.
-That is not compromised by the size of the budget deficit.
+That is not compromised by the size of the fiscal deficit.

 Here is a summary of the main conclusions of this blog.

 - The central bank (RBA) sets the short-term interest rate based on its policy aspirations.
-Operationally, Budget deficits put downward pressure on interest rates contrary to the myths that appear in macroeconomic textbooks about crowding out.
+Operationally, fiscal deficits put downward pressure on interest rates contrary to the myths that appear in macroeconomic textbooks about crowding out.
 The central bank can counter this pressure by selling government bonds, which is equivalent to government borrowing from the public.

-- The penalty for not borrowing is that the interest rate will fall to the bottom of the corridor prevailing in the country which may be zero if the central bank does not offer a return on reserves, For example, Japan has been able to maintain a zero interest rate policy for years with record budget deficits simply by spending more than it borrows.
+- The penalty for not borrowing is that the interest rate will fall to the bottom of the corridor prevailing in the country which may be zero if the central bank does not offer a return on reserves, For example, Japan has been able to maintain a zero interest rate policy for years with record fiscal deficits simply by spending more than it borrows.
 This also illustrates that government spending is independent of borrowing, with the latter best thought of as coming after spending.

 - Government debt-issuance is a monetary policy consideration rather than being intrinsic to fiscal policy; and